Skip to content

 Northern Star Quilters’ Guild (NSQG) grew out of two successful fundraising shows for the American Field Service of Somers, NY.
 The obvious interest shown led to the founding of NSQG in June of 1981.
 An annual Quilt Show became an integral part of our activities and it’s charitable raffle contribution continues with the recipient changing each year by membership vote.

-We are a not-for-profit(501c3) corporation whose purpose is to promote the art of quilting.
+We are a not-for-profit(501c3) corporation whose purpose is to promote the art and craft of quilting.
 Nationally known guest speakers and workshops are provided; in-house educational programs as well as some Zoom meetings and workshops are offered; we create and provide quilts for numerous charitable organizations.

 Our diverse membership of around 200 traditional, contemporary, and art quilters spans the ability range from novice to professional and comes from a wide geographical area that includes NYC, Westchester, Putnam and Rockland counties in NY, Fairfield and Litchfield counties in CT as well as further afield.